luizaandrade/stata-docker-test/README.md

 ## Steps

 1. [ ] You should copy this template to your own personal space.
 You can do this in several ways:
    - Best way: Use the "[Use this template](https://github.com/AEADataEditor/stata-project-with-docker/generate)" button on the [main Github page for this project](https://github.com/AEADataEditor/stata-project-with-docker/).
+Then clone your version of this repository to your local machine and navigate to the folder where it was saved.
    - Good: [Fork the Github repository](https://github.com/AEADataEditor/stata-project-with-docker) by clicking on **Fork** in the top-right corner.
+Then clone your version of this repository to your local machine and navigate to the folder where it was saved.
-   - OK: [Download](https://github.com/AEADataEditor/stata-project-with-docker/archive/refs/heads/main.zip) this project and expand on your computer.
+   - OK: [Download](https://github.com/AEADataEditor/stata-project-with-docker/archive/refs/heads/main.zip) this project, expand on your computer and navigate to the folder where it was saved.

-2. [ ] Adjust the `Dockerfile`
+2. [ ] Open the `Dockerfile` and [adjust it to match your desired version of Stata](### Adjust the Dockerfile).
 3. [ ] Adjust the `setup.do` file
 4. [ ] Build the Docker image
 5. [ ] Run the Docker image